Court says EU states must label Israeli settlement products

 Israel captured the West Bank and east Jerusalem in the 1967 Mideast war and began settling both areas shortly afterward.
 The Palestinians claim both areas as parts of a future state, a position that has global support.

-The international community opposes settlement construction, saying their continued growth undermines the establishment of an independent Palestine alongside Israel.
-Today, nearly 700,000 Israelis live in the two areas, almost 10 percent of the country’s Jewish population.
+The international community opposes settlement construction and many countries consider them illegal.
+Their continued growth is seen to undermine the establishment of an independent Palestine alongside Israel.
+Today, nearly 700,000 Israelis live in the two areas, almost 10% of the country’s Jewish population.

 The ECJ underlined that settlements “give concrete expression to a policy of population transfer conducted by that State outside its territory, in violation of the rules of general international humanitarian law.”

-It said that any failure to identify the point of origin of produce meant that “consumers have no way of knowing, in the absence of any information capable of enlightening them in that respect, that a foodstuff comes from a locality or a set of localities constituting a settlement established in one of those territories in breach of the rules of international humanitarian law.”
+It said any failure to identify the point of origin of produce meant that “consumers have no way of knowing, in the absence of any information capable of enlightening them in that respect, that a foodstuff comes from a locality or a set of localities constituting a settlement established in one of those territories in breach of the rules of international humanitarian law.”

+Human Rights Watch welcomed the ruling.
+The rights watchdog’s EU Director Lotte Leicht said it’s “an important step toward EU member states upholding their duty not to participate in the fiction that illegal settlements are part of Israel.
+European consumers are entitled to be confident that the products they purchase are not linked to serious violations of international humanitarian law.”

+European retailers would normally be expected to do the labelling, but the real origin of the produce is not always easy to identify, experts say.
+As Israeli settlements have grown, the country’s postal code system has evolved, further complicating matters.

 The case came to court after an Israeli winery based in a settlement near Jerusalem contested France’s application of a previous ECJ court ruling on the labeling.
-That ruling backed the use of origin identifying tags but did not make them legally binding.
+That ruling backed the use of origin-identifying tags but did not make them legally binding.

 AP Writer Josef Federman in Jerusalem contributed to this report.